Allendale County, South Carolina: 2000 census

-Of the 3,915 households 30.3 percent had children under the age of 18 living with them, 35.8 percent were married couples living together, 25.8 percent had a female householder with no husband present, and 33.2 percent were non-families.
+Of the 3,915 households, 30.3 percent had children under the age of 18 living with them, 35.8 percent were married couples living together, 25.8 percent had a female householder with no husband present, and 33.2 percent were non-families.
 30.0 percent of all households were one person and 12.3 percent had someone living alone who was 65 or older.
 The average household size was 2.56 and the average family size was 3.21.

 The age distribution was 26.6 percent under the age of 18, 9.8 percent from 18 to 24, 28.2 percent from 25 to 44, 22.8 percent from 45 to 64, and 12.7 percent who were 65 or older.
 The median age was 35 years.
 For every 100 females there were 108.6 males.
 For every 100 females age 18 and over, there were 107.5 males.

 The median household income was $20,898 and the median family income was $27,348.
 Males had a median income of $25,930 versus $20,318 for females.
 The per capita income for the county was $11,293.
 About 28.4 percent of families and 34.5 percent of the population were below the poverty line, including 48.1 percent of those under age 18 and 26.00 percent of those age 65 or over.

 Government and politics

+County Council

+Allendale County has a five-member council elected from single-member districts.
+The council has a single chairman.
+Council members serve four-year terms.

+Other County Officials

+S.C.
+Senate

+Leading up to the 2020 Census Redistricting, Allendale County was divided between Senate districts 40 (the eastern half) and 45 (the western half).
+Senate District 40 has been represented by Democrat and Minority Leader Brad Hutto since 1996.
+Democrat Margie Bright Matthews has represented District 45 since 2015, after she was elected to the position to fulfill the unexpired term of Clementa C. Pinckney.

+Following the redistricting, which will be used in the 2024 United States elections despite legal disputes over racial and political gerrymandering, Allendale County is solely covered by state Senate District 40.

+U.S. Presidential elections

 Allendale County has been consistently Democratic in Presidential voting since 1976 and was among the few counties to be carried by Walter Mondale in 1984.
 In the 2008 U.S. presidential election Barack Obama received 75.3 percent of the county's vote.
 In the 2012 U.S. presidential election Barack Obama received 79.2 percent of the county's vote.
-In the 2020 U.S presidentional election Joe Biden received 75.7% of the vote.
+In the 2020 U.S. presidential election, Joe Biden received 75.6% of the vote.
+In 2024, the county saw a slight rightward shift, but it was still by far the most Democratic county in the state of South Carolina in that election.